douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Case Studies in Software Architecture

 Case studies in software architecture provide valuable insights into the practical aspects of designing, implementing, and maintaining software systems.
 They often involve a detailed examination of real-world scenarios, allowing practitioners and students to learn from existing projects.
-Here\'s an overview of the topics:
+Here's an overview of the topics:

 #### 1. Analysis of Real-World Architectural Scenarios